-Aerobic exercise is a type of training that improves your cardiovascular fitness by improving your body’s ability to consume oxygen.
+Aerobic exercise is any training that improves your cardiovascular fitness by improving your body’s ability to consume oxygen.
 In other words, it’s time to work up a sweat.

-Aerobic exercise typically uses steady, continuous rhythmic movements to elevate your heart rate.
-Some examples of this are running, swimming and aerobic fitness classes (Cross Fit, Zumba, and other high impact classes).
+Typically this form of vigorous exercise uses steady, continuous rhythmic movements to elevate your heart rate, common examples being running, swimming and aerobic classes like Cross Fit and Zumba.